Armory Show: History

-The purchase of Paul Cézanne's Hill of the Poor (View of the Domaine Saint-Joseph) by the Metropolitan Museum of Art signaled an integration of modernism into the established New York museums, but among the younger artists represented, Cézanne was already an established master.

-Duchamp's brother, who went by the "nom de guerre" Jacques Villon, also exhibited, sold all his Cubist drypoint etchings, and struck a sympathetic chord with New York collectors who supported him in the following decades.

 The exhibition went on to show at the Art Institute of Chicago and then to The Copley Society of Art in Boston, where, due to a lack of space, all the work by American artists was removed.

 While in Chicago, the exhibition created a scandal that reached the governor's office.
 Several articles in the press recounted the issue.
 In one newspaper the headline read: Cubist Art Will be Investigated; Illinois Legislative Investigators to Probe the Moral Tone of the Much Touted Art:

 Chicago, April 2: Charges that the international exhibition of cubist and futurist pictures, now being displayed here at the art institute, contains many indecent canvasses and sculptures will be investigated at once by the Illinois legislature white slave commission.
 A visit of an investigator to the show and his report on the pictures caused Lieutenant Governor Barratt O'Hara to order an immediate examination of the entire exhibition.
 Mr. O'Hara sent the investigator to look over the pictures after he had received many complaints of the character of the show.
 "We will not condemn the international exhibit without an impartial investigation," said the lieutenant governor today.
 "I have received many complaints, however, and we owe it to the public that the subject be looked into thoroughly."
 The investigator reported that a number of the pictures were "immoral and suggestive".
 Senators Woodward and Beall of the commission will visit the exhibition today.